Arizona State Superintendent Hires Man Who Thinks Dinosaurs Were On Noah’s Ark To Review Evolution In Schools

 Arizona State Superintendent Diane Douglas has hired a creationist who believes that dinosaurs were on Noah’s Ark to help schools decide how best to teach evolution in science classes across the state.

-As AZ Central report, the creationist that Douglas hired is of the opinion that the Earth is just 6,000 years of age and that dinosaurs were saved when they fled on Noah’s Ark.
+As the Arizona Republic reported, the creationist that Douglas hired is of the opinion that the Earth is just 6,000 years old, and that dinosaurs were saved when they fled on Noah’s Ark.
 According to this creationist, Joseph Kezele, “Plenty of space on the ark for dinosaurs – no problem.”

 While Diane Douglas is alleged to be leaving her position as superintendent soon, Kezele will be staying firmly put and will be part of a group that will be reviewing science standards in Arizona schools now.